 This research evaluates 18 engineering service providers and features them on the PEAK Matrix® framework.
 The study enables buyers of 5G engineering services to find the right-fit service provider based on their needs, while the service providers will be able to benchmark themselves against their competitors.

-Capgemini was recognised as a Leader by Everest Group in its PEAK Matrix® for its key strengths, including its:
+Capgemini was recognized as a Leader by Everest Group in its PEAK Matrix® for its key strengths, including its:

 - acquisition of Altran, and the introduction of the new Capgemini Engineering brand, which has significantly added to its capabilities in the 5G Engineering Research & Development (ER&D) space